Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The items and systems requiring permitting is located in Ordinance #4499.
 Click here to obtain the permit fee schedule.

-A permit can be obtained through our online Citizen Access Portal (CAP).
+A permit can be obtained through our online Citizen Self Service Portal (CSS).
 Click here to apply for a permit.

 The permit fee schedule can be obtained from the City of Mesquite Fire Marshal's Office website.
 Click here to obtain the permit fee schedule.